 Wotton Cemetery, Wortley Road

 The Town Council is the Burial Authority and administers the cemetery at Wortley Road, opposite the British School.
-This is a large restful space where the bereaved can sit on benches and look out over the Cotswold escarpment whilst remembering their loved ones.
+This is a large restful space.
+A place where the bereaved can sit on benches and look out over the Cotswold escarpment whilst remembering their loved ones.
 In 2014 the Garden of Remembrance (for interment of ashes) was given a makeover to improve the area.

 Compiled by Dr JE Cordwell, the tomb trail detailing most monuments and burial sites is available to purchase from the Heritage Centre.